Prasad-RP/Java-Practical-Assignment-TYBCS/README.md

 # Java-Practical-Assignment-TYBCS

-This Is all about practical work
+This Is all about practical work in TY.

-Nothing else than that...